k0pernikus/unzipper/README.md

 Defaults to the download folder as defined by the user.
 Can be overwritten with option in the command.

-It only watches the folder itself, it doesn't watch them recursivly.
+It only watches the folder itself, it doesn't watch them recursively.

 ## Example

-NOTE: I am not affiliated with getsamplefiles.com
-Use them and their sample files at your own risk.
+NOTE: I am not affiliated with [getsamplefiles.com](getsamplefiles.com) Use them and their sample files at your own risk.

 Assuming you are on Windows 11 and your browser stores downloaded files in: